navarrovmn/summaries/Kubernetes - k8s.md

 	* ReplicaSet manages how a pod is replicated;
 * **Service**
 	* Pods are given internal IPs on their generation.
 To not need to change the address of a pod every time a new one is created, the Service was created;
-	* The service manages the connectivity to a deployment internally on a k8s cluster (it does not handle external accessibility);
+	* The service manages the connectivity to a deployment internally on a k8s cluster;
+	* Depending on the type of the service (like `LoadBalancer`), it can get assigned an external IP too;
 * **Ingress**
 	* Ingress is responsible for connecting to a service and making your app accessible externally;
 * **Volume**